muratk3n/thirdwave/en/tweets/2019/week46.md

 ---

+Medicare For Libertards.

+Medicare For Freedom

+Medicare For Loaded People But Ashamed To Say So

+*2019-11-8 20:22:37*

+---

 Cant believe with uneven coverage, out-of-control costs, defenders of status-quo think they are the grown-ups in the room.
 Maybe they worry with private coverage being replaced by gov, they wont be able to get